Softpanorama

 push(@week, @weekend); # same effect as above

-The opposite to the push function -- pop function is essentially an analog of chop function used for strings (but due to, probably questionable decision to permit usage of chop with arrays with different semantic one needs a new name -- here one can see that the possibility to simplify the language by extending semantic of string functions on arrays was missed and this definitely overcomplicates the language) and will remove the last item from a list and return it.
-Please note that the array size will be truncated by one.
+The opposite to the push function is function pop It is an analog of chop function used for strings (but due to, probably questionable decision to permit usage of chop with arrays with different semantic one needs a new name -- here one can see that the possibility to simplify the language by extending semantic of string functions on arrays was missed and this definitely overcomplicates the language).

 $holiday = pop(@week); # Now $holiday will contain "Sn"